phanumat/Documentation/architecture/index.rst

 Architecture
 ============

-As a starting point in understanding SmartThings approach, it is important to recognize that it is centered on the separation of *intelligence* from devices.
+As a starting point in understanding PEA HiVE approach, it is important to recognize that it is centered on the separation of *intelligence* from devices.
-SmartThings architecture is developed with a view that most of the value will be created in the *space between the devices*.
+PEA HiVE architecture is developed with a view that most of the value will be created in the *space between the devices*.
 Moreover, the devices themselves can be limited to their primitive capabilities (open/close, on/off, heat/cool, brew/don’t brew), while the intelligence layer exists separately as an application layer.

 By doing this we allow the intelligence (or application) layer to apply flexibly across a wide range of devices, and make it easier to create applications that interact with and across the physical world.
 In many cases, we also benefit from lower-cost end devices, less maintenance complexity and longer battery life.

-The SmartThings platform provides methods such that using these methods in Device Handlers we can abstract away the underlying complexity of devices and protocols, while at the same time coding in only the desired experience into SmartApps.
+The PEA HiVE platform provides methods such that using these methods in Device Handlers we can abstract away the underlying complexity of devices and protocols, while at the same time coding in only the desired experience into SmartApps.

-Each device in SmartThings has “capabilities”, which define and standardize available attributes and commands for a device.
+Each device in PEA HiVE has “capabilities”, which define and standardize available attributes and commands for a device.
 This allows you to develop an application for a type of device, regardless of the connection protocol or the manufacturer.

 All of the code that developers can write on our platform is written in Groovy, which is a dynamic, object-oriented language built for the Java platform.